 Reducing our overall environmental impact

-We actively recycle our onsite waste (printer cartridges, cardboard, co mingled, paper and soft plastics) and we use 100% recycled paper in our offices, and our accounts team is currently transitioning to a paperless office.
+We actively recycle our onsite waste (printer cartridges, e waste, batteries, cardboard, co mingled, paper and soft plastics) and we use 100% recycled paper in our offices, and our accounts team even works in a paperless office.

 We are continuing to work with our partners throughout our supply chain to reduce unnecessary packaging, and to ensure we are growing sustainably.